 Authors submitting statistical copy are asked to refer to the Winter 2002 issue of JSWE (pp. 5–13, or online, www.cswe.org) for a concise overview of the expectations for the reporting of statistical data.
 Manuscripts containing statistical analysis will undergo a statistical review as well as a standard peer review.
 Every manuscript should follow the APA Publication Manual (6th edition).

-Special topic proposals should be sent to email@example.com.
-They will be revised by the editor-in-chief and the Editorial Advisory Board.
+Special topic proposals should be sent to firstname.lastname@example.org.
+They will be reviewed by the editor-in-chief and the Editorial Advisory Board.

 Call for Special Topic Manuscripts: None at this time.